alvas/ms_interview_100/README.md

 ms_interview_100
 ================

-This is the code implementation for Microsoft interview 100 questions
+This is the code implementation for 100 interview questions

 To compile the target in the make file: make target_name make Select